BellsOfTheCascades/helpers/video-editing.md

 Sometimes you have multiple clips you want to combine into one.

 Note that generally it's useful to apply any fades to the individual clips _before_ joining, as it's much trickier to do fades in the middle of a video.
-Additionally, while it's possible to join videos in different orientations (portrait vs. landscape) some video players and social media will react strangely so it's not recommended.
+Additionally, while it's possible to join videos in different orientations (portrait vs. landscape) or different sizes/resolutions, some video players and social media will react strangely so it's not recommended (see [adjusting resolution](#adjusting-resolution) for ways to normalize videos).

 Use [`joinvid.sh`](https://github.com/rootwork/bash-scripts/blob/main/videos/joinvid.sh) by passing a list of videos to be joined.
 The videos can be in any file format.
 The resulting file will be named `joined.mp4`.